 Quick Answer

 A foreign divorce judgment does not always produce automatic legal effect in Turkey.
 People often assume that because the marriage ended abroad, the Turkish side of the issue is already solved.
-In practice, questions about marital status, records, remarriage, property, custody, or other family-law consequences may still require a Turkish legal step before the result works as expected.
+In practice, questions about marital status, records, remarriage, property, custody, or other family-law consequences may still require a legal step before the result works as expected.

-The real problem is not only whether a judgment exists, but whether it has been placed into a form that Turkish authorities and institutions will recognise for the purpose that matters.
+The real problem is not only whether a judgment exists, but whether it has been placed into a form that the authorities and institutions will recognise for the purpose that matters.
 A family may think the issue is finished until a registry, property transaction, inheritance file, or later family dispute reveals that more is needed.

 Exact Failure Mode